TabassumK/My-First-Repo/README.md

 # My-First-Repo
-This is a test repository
+This is a test repository by Tabassum
+Created on Jan 15th 2015